DragonRuby/dragonruby-game-toolkit-contrib/docs/api/runtime.md

 ### `http_get`

 Returns an object that represents an http response which will eventually have a value.
-This http<sub>get</sub> method is invoked asynchronously.
+This `http_get` method is invoked asynchronously.
 Check for completion before attempting to read results.

 ```ruby
 def tick args